 Liberty Broadband Corporation (Broadband, which is also referred to in this prospectus as we, our, or the company) is currently a subsidiary of Liberty Media Corporation (Liberty).
-Immediately following the Spin-Off (as defined below), Broadband's businesses, assets and liabilities will consist of Liberty's 26% ownership interest in, and warrants to purchase additional shares of, Charter Communications, Inc. (Charter), Liberty's 100% ownership interest in TruePosition, Inc. (IruePosition), a minority equity investment in Time Warner Cable Inc. (TWC), certain deferred tax liabilities, liabilities related to a TWC call option and \$320 million in indebtedness (with an additional \$80 million available to be drawn).
-Liberty has determined to spin off our company (the Spin-Off) by distributing (the distribution) to the holders of its common stock, as a dividend, all of our common stock.
-Following the completion of the Spin-Off, we intend to distribute (the rights distribution) to holders of our Series A, Series B and Series C common stock one subscription right (a Series C Right) to purchase one share of our Series C common stock for every five shares of our Series A, Series B or Series C common stock (the rights offering) held as of 5:00 p.m., New York City time, on November 19, 2014 (the rights distribution record date).
-Although we discuss the Spin-Off throughout this prospectus, this prospectus relates solely to the rights distribution, the rights offering and the issuance of our Series C common stock upon exercise of the Series C Rights.
+Immediately following the Spin-Off (as defined below), Broadband's businesses, assets and liabilities will consist of Liberty's 26% ownership interest in, and warrants to purchase additional shares of, Charter Communications, Inc. (Charter), Liberty's 100% ownership interest in TruePosition, Inc. (TruePosition), a minority equity investment in Time Warner Cable Inc. (TWC), certain deferred tax liabilities, liabilities related to a TWC call option and \$320 million in indebtedness (with an additional \$80 million available to be drawn).
+Liberty has determined to spin off our company (the Spin-Off) by distributing (the distribution) to the holders of its common stock, as a dividend, all of our common stock (as described in more detail below).
+We are sending this prospectus to you in connection with the distribution.
+Liberty will retain the remainder of its businesses, assets and liabilities not held by us at the time of the Spin-Off, including its subsidiaries Sirius XM Holdings, Inc. (Sirius XM) and Atlanta National League Baseball Club, Inc. (ANLBC) and its interest in Live Nation Entertainment, Inc. (Live Nation).

-If all conditions to the rights distribution are satisfied or waived by our board of directors in its sole discretion, at 5:00 p.m., New York City time, on December 10, 2014 (the rights distribution date):
+If all conditions to the Spin-Off are satisfied or waived by the board of directors of Liberty in its sole discretion, at 5:00 p.m., New York City time, on November 4, 2014 (such date and time, the distribution date):